Thursday, September 24, 2009

 Crellerstraße

 I follow Crellerstraße for a while, looking up at all the green-clad balconies while trying to avoid bumping into the few but hurried early-morning residents leaving their homes.
-It is not even seven yet; if one knows how to capitalize on it, the rather extreme arrival time of the night-train gives you a somewhat unique window to the real Berlin.
+It is not even seven yet; if one knows how to capitalize on it, the rather extreme arrival time of the night train gives you a somewhat unique window onto the real Berlin.

-Half an hour later I have completed the circle and find myself back at Yorkstrasse, exiting a yellow-red train.
-I know the terrain here all too well for my own good, better to seek out a nice silent café and isolate myself with the dissertation.
+Half an hour later I have completed the circle and find myself back at Yorckstraße, exiting a yellow-red train.
+I know the terrain here all too well for my own good.
+Better to seek out a quiet café and isolate myself with the dissertation.

 Labels: